B2B & B2C Product Management: The Solution is PIM

-Reality: From a selling perspective, an awesome PIM solution is vital for high-quality PXM.
+From a selling perspective, an awesome PIM solution is vital for high-quality PXM.
 Rather than being a separate system, think of PXM as an outward result.
 PIM is what you use to enrich product data.
 PXM is how you stage the experience.

-Combine CRM data with information from an ERP system.
-Find out what people have ordered from your store and if anyone else has ordered similar products.
+Customer information, logistics, and stock data are important as well.
+Essentially, you want to find out as much as you can about your customers.
+Find out what customers have previously ordered from your store and if anyone else has ordered similar products.

 With this wealth of data, you can learn how to target your products to specific people when they visit your site or sales channels.
 So, not only will you have richer product data in PIM, you’ll also be creating the personalized shoppable content they crave.